lazyGoliath/toggle-light-dark-button/README.md

 ## Features

+- Light and Dark mode switching by clicking
-- Light and Dark mode switching
+- Light and Dark mode switching by hovering over respective divs
+- returns the same value in the browser console
 - User-friendly interface
 - Customizable styles